AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 So, how would this work when we don't have this property?

-We're trying to approximage K(`X`|Y) using BDM(`X`|Y).
+We're trying to approximage `K(X|Y)` using `BDM(X|Y)`.
 Assume a fixed "partitioning strategy".
 The paper never explaines what this is, though it seems like this refers to a method of splitting up inputs into sub-inputs which are already in out CTM database.
 What BDM tries to do is devise a "pairing strategy" which minimizes a quantity.
 The paper doesn't state what a pairing strategy is, but it clearifies the following;

-A pairing strategy is a set P
+A pairing strategy is a set `P`
-  - consisting of pairs of pairs ((rx, nx), (ry, ny))
+  - consisting of pairs of pairs `((rx, nx), (ry, ny))`
-    - where rx and ry are partitions of `X` and Y made by out partitioning strategy
+    - where `rx` and `ry` are partitions of `X` and `Y` made by out partitioning strategy
-      - where each rx occuring in P must only occure once, though there is no similar restriciton on ry.
+      - where each `rx` occuring in `P` must only occure once, though there is no similar restriciton on `ry`.
-        This just means that P, treated as a relation, is (non-totally) functional.
+        This just means that `P`, treated as a relation, is (non-totally) functional.
-    - where nx and ny are the "multiplicity of the objects" rx and ry within the partitionings of `X` and Y, respectively.
+    - where nx and ny are the "multiplicity of the objects" `rx` and `ry` within the partitionings of `X` and `Y`, respectively.

       The word "multiplicity" means "a large amount"; it's a noun, not an adjictive.
 A multiplicity of `X`s is a large amount of `X`s, it's not an attribute of the `X`s.
-I assume what the authors want to say is that nx and ny are the count of occurrences of rx and ry in nx and ny, but I'm not sure as what the paper actually says doesn't mean this.
+I assume what the authors want to say is that nx and ny are the count of occurrences of `rx` and `ry` in `nx` and `ny`, but I'm not sure as what the paper actually says doesn't mean this.
 However, this may be some obscure, non-standard usage of "multiplicity" which I'm unfamilar with and it could mean literally anything.

 That's all it says on pairing strategies.
 As far as I can tell from this, a pairing strategy which pairs nothing and is just empty is valid, but I'm pretty sure it's not supposed to be.

 Assuming we have an understanding of what additional constraints a pairing strategy should have, we want to find the pairing strategy which minimizes the following quantity;

-  the sum over all ((rx, nx), (ry, ny)) ∈ P of CTM(rx|ry) + if nx == ny then 0 else log(nx)
+  the sum over all `((rx, nx), (ry, ny)) ∈ P` of `CTM(rx|ry) + if nx == ny then 0 else log(nx)`

-The minimal value for this quantity will be BDM(`X`|Y).
+The minimal value for this quantity will be `BDM(X|Y)`.

 This quantity will alway be non-negative and we can always minimize it to zero by making P empty.
 This is obviously not intended.
 It also doesn't make much sense to me that we're taking the log of nx if nx is just the count of rxs rather than, say, the length of rx times the number of occurrences.
 And shouldn't that log term scale with the difference between nx and ny in some way?
 The paper offers no real intuition.